GfellerLab/MetacellAnalysisTutorial/docs/22-Metacells_QCs.md

 ## Representativeness of metacells
 To visualize the metacells, we can project the metacells on the single-cell UMAP representation using the `mc_projection()` function (adapted from the `plot.plot_2D()` from the SEACells package).
 A good metacell partition should reproduce the overall structure of the single-cell data by uniformly representing the latent space.
-To use this function we need the data at the single-cell level (or at least an low-dimensional embedding of the data) and the single-cell membership to each the metacell.
+To use this function we need the data at the single-cell level (or at least a low-dimensional embedding of the data) and the single-cell membership to each the metacell.

 ```r